Annobis/reeborg-docs/src/en/basics/challenges1.rst

 Introduction to the challenges
 ==============================

-In this lesson, I introduce briefly most of the challenges (tasks) that Reeborg has to accomplish and which you can select from the menu above Reeborg's world.
-What you have to do, is to write programs that accomplish what is being described as being Reeborg's task. **You do not have to do all the challenges.**
+Hello agent programmer.

+Your mission, should you choose to accept it, is to read the following challenges end to write programs fulfilling the described tasks.

+**You do not have to do all the challenges just yet.**
-The idea at this point is to get familiar with the way that Reeborg moves and to identify patterns that reoccur when finding a given solution.
+The idea at this point is to get familiar with the way that Reeborg moves and to identify patterns that reoccur in the different solutions.

 While you write your programs, each of which will consist of a specific of series of instructions, you have the advantage of seeing the entire